duckduckgo/privacy-for-safari/CONTRIBUTING.md

-# Contributing to Privacy Essentials for Safari
+# Contributing to DuckDuckGo Privacy for Safari

 Thank you for taking the time to contribute! :sparkles: